Cammey Cole Manning

 CS-355 - Computer Graphics and Modeling

 This course is about visualizing models on the computer screen, including 2D and 3D images, perspective, shading, animation and stereo.
 The course will use and study numerical models of such interesting phenomena as geometric objects, fractals, trajectories and propagation of waves.
-Prerequisites: (MAT-181 or MAT-191) and CS-212.
+Prerequisites: CS-212.

 CS-360 - Numerical Analysis